 This course focuses on skills and strategies that will enhance essential travel skills.
-The course will allow the students Visual Impaired students

-Environment, Commercial Environment, and Public Transportation.
+The course will allow the students Visual Impaired students and blindness to access all of the educational environments in which they will be involved.
+Such as: Home/Living, Campus Environment, Residential Environment, Commercial Environment, and Public Transportation

-1214112 ORIENTATION AND MOBILITY FOR STUDENTS WITH VISUAL IMPAIRMENTS IV See Sequence of Courses
+1214112 ORIENTATION AND MOBILITY FOR STUDENTS WITH VISUAL IMPAIRMENTS IV